 Lumina Networks looks forward to continuing our contributions to the SDN-R and to ONAP broadly.
 The development of 5G networking is complex, as it will involve a combination of new and old equipment, VNFs and PNFs, virtual machines and containers and vendor equipment based on new standards as well as equipment based on proprietary APIs.
 5G services will need to be applied end-to-end consistently across all of these and with closed-loop automation to provide service assurance.

 The SDN-R leverages Lumina’s development and deployment experience with NETCONF.
 NETCONF interfaces are the most commonly deployed for Lumina’s customers and we have experience dealing with voluminous YANG models in production, and as always, we have contributed our efforts back into the open source community.
 Specifically, for SDN-R, the NETCONF/YANG constructs give us the ability to manage the transport service end-to-end in addition to device-by-device.
 And, as regards to devices, we have developed the tools and software to extend control to non-NETCONF devices as well, so that legacy equipment can be used for SDN transport.

-As we have established in this blog series, the only way to achieve this type of architecture is with an open-source control plane, most often based on OpenDaylight.
+As we have established in our Neglected 5G series blogs (below), the only way to achieve this type of architecture is with an open source control plane, most often based on OpenDaylight.
 Therein lies the neglected factors in 5G – that is, while much of the 5G network will be new, the only way to achieve cost-effective deployment in a reasonable timeframe will be by using existing protocols and already-installed systems wherever possible.
-Building on what we already have and bringing to its open-source-based control and orchestration software will be the formula that makes 5G possible for most service providers.
+Building on what we already have and bringing to its open source-based control and orchestration software will be the formula that makes 5G possible for most service providers.